Mallear/SlackBot/README.md

 Code source base for a SlackBot, taken from [slack-starterbot project by MattMakai](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html).

+## Getting Started

+* Create a slack bot via Slack web interface
+* Add the API token in the script
+* Install dependencies
+* Launch
+OR
+* Build and deploy the container

+## Technical Details

 Technical stack :
 * Python3
 * SlackClient for Python (explained in MattMakai tuto, see above)